Bishal-T/SitePrototype/README.md

 # SitePrototype
-Course Exercise for Software Engineering
+Group Course Exercise for Software Engineering

 Written in HTMl with BootStrap